Telicent-io/telicent-core-charts/charts/telicent-core/charts/access-ui/README.md

 # Telicent Package for Access UI

-Telicent Access UI allows for testing and demonstrating of Attribute-Based Access Control (ABAC) capabilities within Telicent CORE.
+Telicent Access UI is a frontend to interact with the ABAC utility.

 ## Introduction